Goals in the new year; by Blue Monday, everyone has more or less given them up.

 WEAR THE MASK–BUT REMEMBER TO TAKE IT OFF

 There’s one thing I noticed in my most recent Kill Bill viewing, and that’s the diversity of the Bride’s outfit choices.

-In Tokyo, she nods to Bruce Lee in yellow with a black side stripes.
-When she visits Budd in Texas, she wears cowboy boots.
+In Tokyo, she nods to Bruce Lee in yellow track suit with a black side stripes.
+When she takes care of business in Texas, she wears cowboy boots.
 Even to the very end, when she makes her way to Bill’s south-of-the-border hacienda, she wears a long blue tiered skirt with matching tank, and tops it with a contrasting orange shoulder wrap–inspired by Mexico’s rich colors.

 Why does this matter?
 It’s more than just style inspo, but a very distinct way of committing to the cause by blending into her surroundings.
 Essentially, she wears a mask to survive.